CodeInColors/DistanceTransform/README.md

 The Meijster distance transform is a the core of our NFT project __nuclei__.

+## License

-Have fun playing with it!
+This project is released under MiT License.
+Have fun playing with it !